Abdeljalilnahli/snap2stamps-sharkbig/readme.md

 # snap2stamps/automatical-splitting

-*this is the **test** version modified from snap2stamps code to auto choose burst and swath durring splitting.*
+*this is the **test** version modified from snap2stamps code to auto-choose burst and swath durring splitting.*

 folk from https://github.com/mdelgadoblasco/snap2stamps